iiidiot/TohouFantasy/README.md

 -A 2d shooting game
 -using C/C++
 ## How to play
-- open the planewar.exe in Release dir
+- open the PlaneWar.exe in Release dir
 - w,a,s,d or ↑，↓, ←, → for move
 - z for shooting
 - x for ultimate (only when you have sprite around you)
+- have fun!
 ## Screen Capture
 ![screen1](/IMG/1.jpg)
 ![screen2](/IMG/2.jpg)